rm-hull/luma.led_matrix/README.rst

 Interfacing LED matrix displays with the MAX7219 driver `[PDF datasheet] <https://raw.github.com/rm-hull/max7219/master/docs/MAX7219-datasheet.pdf>`_ in Python (both 2.7 and 3.x are supported) using hardware SPI on the Raspberry Pi.
-The particular LED matrix I bought can be acquired for a few pounds from `Banggood <http://www.banggood.com/MAX7219-Dot-Matrix-Module-DIY-Kit-SCM-Control-Module-For-Arduino-p-72178.html?currency=GBP>`_.
+The particular LED matrix can be acquired for a few pounds from `Banggood <http://www.banggood.com/MAX7219-Dot-Matrix-Module-DIY-Kit-SCM-Control-Module-For-Arduino-p-72178.html?currency=GBP>`_.
 Likewise 7-segment displays are available from `Ali-Express <http://www.aliexpress.com/item/MAX7219-Red-Module-8-Digit-7-Segment-Digital-LED-Display-Tube-For-Arduino-MCU/1449630475.html>`_.
-There are many other outlets selling both types of devices on Ebay and other such places.
+There are many other outlets selling both types of devices on `Ebay <http://www.ebay.com/itm/-/172317726225>`_ and other such places.

 This library supports:

 * multiple cascaded devices
-* LED matrix and seven-segement variants
+* LED matrix and seven-segment variants

 .. image:: https://raw.githubusercontent.com/rm-hull/max7219/master/docs/images/devices.jpg
    :alt: max7219 matrix